containers/buildah/docs/buildah-inspect.md

 # buildah-inspect "1" "May 2017" "buildah"

 ## NAME
-buildah\-inspect - Display information about working containers or images.
+buildah\-inspect - Display information about working containers or images or manifest lists.

 ## SYNOPSIS
 **buildah inspect** [*options*] [**--**] *object*

 ## DESCRIPTION
-Prints the low-level information on Buildah object(s) (e.g. container, images) identified by name or ID.
+Prints the low-level information on Buildah object(s) (e.g. container, images, manifest lists) identified by name or ID.
 By default, this will render all results in a
 JSON array.
-If the container and image have the same name, this will return container JSON for unspecified type.
+If the container, image, or manifest lists have the same name, this will return container JSON for an unspecified type.
 If a format is specified, the given template will be executed for each result.

 ## OPTIONS